Charcoal-SE/userscripts/fire/README.md

 |1.5    ||
 | ---   |---
+|1.5.2  |Posts display: render required and moderator tags; Adjust some post CSS, including kbd and tags.
 |1.5.1  |Handle SD using bold for post URLs.
 |1.5.0  |Make short links more visible.
 Recognize "obfuscated" as a type of number detection.
 Improve detection of bare URLs in parts of `why` data.